-By offering an interactive, guided experience through the task of composing and outfit, CENTERPIECE can help all men learn how to be a better dressed man.
+By offering an interactive, guided experience through the task of composing an outfit, CENTERPIECE can help all men learn how to be a better dressed man.

 User-generated content ensures the inspiration is consistently fresh and relevant.
 In addition, editorial deep-dives and How-To’s give users the resources to increase their “Style IQ”.

 Men’s style is in constant ebb and flow.
-With that said, CENTERPIECE will also have to evolve as trends come and go.
+CENTERPIECE will also have to evolve as trends come and go.
 There will always be a need for CENTERPIECE.
-Here are a few ideas as to where we can go to keep up with the pace of menswear evolution.
+Here are a few ideas as to where we can go to keep up with the pace of menswear’s evolution.

 Color Theory Tool: An interactive tool to guide men in how to mix colors.

 Tailored Menswear Supplement: A supplemental experience which dives into the detail rich area of Tailored Menswear.

 Product Tags: Product tagging in order to allow for deeper dives into brand editorials or purchase links.